RoughCookiexx/assistant/docs/idea.md

 I --> J{Is it a device command?}
 J -- Yes --> K[Send response + function + params to Android]
-J -- No --> L[Send "Working on it" message to Android] L --> M[Execute command on server]
+J -- No --> L[Send 'Working on it' message to Android] L --> M[Execute command on server]
 M --> N[Send "Done" message + details to Android]